peterholdsworth/js-object-mapper/README.md

 ## Generate Map Tests

-Unit tests are good for test coverage of embedded javascript functions but don't actually test map output for given input.
+Unit tests are good for test coverage of embedded javascript functions but don't test map output for given input.
 To create a map test execute the map with the environment variable `MAPPER_TEST_GEN` set to `true`.

 ```js
 MAPPER_TEST_GEN=true node docs/sample.js